The Tempest: Literature

 Percy Bysshe Shelley was one of the earliest poets to be influenced by The Tempest.
 His "With a Guitar, To Jane" identifies Ariel with the poet and his songs with poetry.
 The poem uses simple diction to convey Ariel's closeness to nature and "imitates the straightforward beauty of Shakespeare's original songs".
 Following the publication of Darwin's ideas on evolution, writers began to question mankind's place in the world and its relationship with God.
 One writer who explored these ideas was Robert Browning, whose poem "Caliban upon Setebos" (1864) sets Shakespeare's character pondering theological and philosophical questions.
 The French philosopher Ernest Renan wrote a closet drama, Caliban: Suite de La Tempête (Caliban: Sequel to The Tempest), in 1878.
 This features a female Ariel who follows Prospero back to Milan, and a Caliban who leads a coup against Prospero, after the success of which he actively imitates his former master's virtues.
 W. H. Auden's long poem The Sea and the Mirror is in three parts, Prospero's farewell to Ariel referring to the matters unresolved at the end of the play; a reflection by each of the supporting characters on their experiences and intentions; then a prose narrative "Caliban to the Audience" which takes a Freudian viewpoint, seeing Caliban as Prospero's libidinous secret self.

-The book Brave New World by Aldous Huxley references The Tempest in the title, and explores genetically modified citizens and the subsequent social effects.
-The novel and the phrase from The Tempest, Barclay "brave new world," have since been associated with public debate about humankind's understanding and use of genetic modification, in particular with regards to humans.
+The novel Brave New World by Aldous Huxley references The Tempest in the title, and explores genetically modified citizens and the subsequent social effects.
+The novel and the phrase from The Tempest, Barclay "brave new world", have since been associated with public debate about humankind's understanding and use of genetic modification, in particular with regards to humans.